openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 * Commit to uphold the Foundation's [Code of Conduct][CoC]
 * Commit to uphold the Foundation's [Code of Conduct Policy][CoC Policy]
 * Commit to uphold this charter
-* Be willing to treat every accused individuals in the same way regardless of the impact of their contributions to open source
+* Be willing to treat every accused individual in the same way regardless of the impact of their contributions to open source

 No two primary community members can work for the same employer.

 ### Term

-Members of the CoC Team serve a one year term.
+Members of the CoC Team serve a one-year term.
 There are no limits on the number of terms a CoC Team member may serve.

 ## Handling cases